Oroonoko: Models for Oroonoko

 where a Barbicue was erected; his Members cut off, and flung in his face, they had his Bowels burnt under the Barbicue... his Head to be cut off, and his Body to be quartered, and when dry-barbicued or dry roasted... his Head to be stuck on a pole at Parham (Willoughby's residence in Surinam), and his Quarters to be put up at the most eminent places of the Colony.

-While Behn was in Surinam (1663), she would have seen a slave ship arrive with 130 "freight", 54 having been "lost" in transit.
-Although the African slaves were not treated differently from the indentured servants coming from Europe (and were, in fact, more highly valued), their cases were hopeless, and both slaves, indentured servants, and local inhabitants attacked the settlement.
+If in Surinam in 1663, Behn would have seen a slave-ship arrive with 130 "freight", 54 having been "lost" in transit.
+Although the African slaves were not treated differently from the indentured servants coming from Europe (in fact, the system valued them more highly), their cases were hopeless, and slaves, indentured servants, and local inhabitants all attacked the settlement.
 There was no single rebellion, however, that matched what is related in Oroonoko.
-Further, the character of Oroonoko is physically different from the other slaves by being blacker skinned, having a Roman nose, and having straight hair.
-The lack of historical record of a mass rebellion, the unlikeliness of the physical description of the character (when Europeans at the time had no clear idea of race or an inheritable set of "racial" characteristics), and the European courtliness of the character suggests that he is most likely invented wholesale.
+Further, the character of Oroonoko is physically different from the other slaves by being blacker-skinned, having a Roman nose, and having straight hair.
+The lack of historical records of a mass rebellion, the unlikeliness of the physical description of the character (when Europeans at the time had no clear idea of race or an inheritable set of "racial" characteristics), and the European courtliness of the character suggests that he is most likely invented wholesale.
 Additionally, the character's name is artificial.
-There are names in the Yoruba language that are similar, but the African slaves of Surinam were from Ghana.
+There are names in the Yoruba language that are similar, but the African slaves of Surinam originated in Ghana.

-Instead of from life, the character seems to come from literature, for his name is reminiscent of Oroondates, a character in La Calprenède's Cassandra, which Behn had read.
-Oroondates is a prince of Scythia whose desired bride is snatched away by an elder king.
-Previous to this, there is an Oroondates who is the satrap of Memphis in the Æthiopica, a novel from late antiquity by Heliodorus of Emesa.
-Many of the plot elements in Behn's novel are reminiscent of those in the Æthiopica and other Greek romances of the period.
+Instead of from life, the character seems to come from literature, for his name is reminiscent of Oroondates, a character in La Calprenède's Cassandra (1642-1650), which Behn had read.
+La Calprenède's Oroondates is a prince of Scythia whose desired bride is snatched away by an elder king.
+Previous to this, an Oroondates, satrap of Memphis, appears in the Æthiopica, a novel from late antiquity by Heliodorus of Emesa.
+Many of the plot elements in Behn's novel are reminiscent of those in the Æthiopica and in other Greek romances of the period.
 There is a particular similarity to the story of Juba in La Calprenède's romance Cléopâtre, who becomes a slave in Rome and is given a Roman name—Coriolanus—by his captors, as Oroonoko is given the Roman name of Caesar.

-Alternatively, it could be argued that "Oroonoko" is a homophone for the Orinoco River, along which the colony of Surinam was established and it is possible to see the character as an allegorical figure for the mismanaged territory itself.
-Oroonoko, and the crisis of values of aristocracy, slavery, and worth he represents to the colonists, is emblematic of the new world and colonisation itself: a person like Oroonoko is symptomatic of a place like the Orinoco.
+Alternatively, it could be argued that "Oroonoko" is a homophone for the Orinoco River, along which the colony of Surinam was established; it is possible to see the character as an allegorical figure for the mismanaged territory itself.
+Oroonoko, and the crisis of values of aristocracy, slavery, and worth he represents to the colonists, is emblematic of the new world and of colonisation itself: a person like Oroonoko is symptomatic of a place like the Orinoco.

 The name "Oroonoko" is also associated with tobacco.